tda-soft/code-style/ruby/README.md

 * All API should begin with `v2/`.

 #### 7. Translations
-* Don't nest more then 4 indentations.
+* Don't nest more than 4 indentations.
 * Re-use as much as possible.